sst/guide/_chapters/what-does-this-guide-cover.md

 - [Netlify][Netlify] for automating React deployments
 - [GitHub][GitHub] for hosting our project repos.

+We are going to be using the **free tiers** for the above services.
+So you should be able to sign up for them for free.
+This of course does not apply to purchasing a new domain to host your app.
+Also for AWS, you are required to put in a credit card while creating an account.
+So if you happen to be creating resources above and beyond what we cover in this tutorial, you might end up getting charged.

 While the list above might look daunting, we are trying to ensure that upon completing the guide you'll be ready to build **real-world**, **secure**, and **fully-functional** web apps.
 And don't worry we'll be around to help!

 ### Requirements

 You need [Node v8.10+ and NPM v5.5+](https://nodejs.org/en/).
 You also need to have basic knowledge of how to use the command line.
-And a [GitHub][GitHub] account.

-The services that we are going to be using for the purpose of the tutorial should fall in their respective free tiers.
-This of course does not apply to purchasing a new domain to host your app.
-Also for AWS, you are required to put in a credit card while creating an account.
-So if you happen to be creating resources above and beyond what we cover in this tutorial, you might end up getting charged.

 ### How This Guide Is Structured